qualipool/swissrets/docs/Availabilities.md

 [**◀ Home**](./)

-The Availability of a property defines in what state/lifecycle the current offer is in.
+`<availabilities>` describes defines in what state/lifecycle the current offer/property is in.
 Each property can only be in one state at one perticular time.

 ### Explanation